Invention Disclosures and Status:

 Yes, you can still receive your shares if you move, although you may be required to pay withholding taxes based on your new residency.

-We prefer to have the signed letters and will remind you if we have not received your letter by the requested date.
+We must have the signed letters before we can execute the license agreement and will remind you if we have not received your letter by the requested date.
+If for some reason you do not respond, our default is for you to receive the equity.

 Contact your OTL Associate to discuss.